mholtkamp/octave/Documentation/Lua/Nodes/3D/TextMesh3D.md

 See [BlendMode](../../Misc/Enums.md#blendmode)

 Sig: `blendMode = TextMesh3D:GetBlendMode()`
- - Ret: `BlendMode(integer blendMode)` Blending mode
+ - Ret: `BlendMode(integer) blendMode` Blending mode
 ---
 ### SetHorizontalJustification
 Set the horizontal text justification.
 Justification should be between 0 and 1 (inclusive).
-0.5 justifcation would be middle-justified.
+0.5 justification would be middle-justified.

 Sig: `TextMesh3D:SetHorizontalJustification(justification)`
  - Arg: `number justification` Text justification

 ---
 ### GetHorizontalJustification
 Get the horizontal text justification.
 Justification should be between 0 and 1 (inclusive).
-0.5 justifcation would be middle-justified.
+0.5 justification would be middle-justified.

 Sig: `justification = TextMesh3D:GetHorizontalJustification()`
  - Ret: `number justification` Text justification
 ---
 ### SetVerticalJustification
 Set the vertical text justification.
 Justification should be between 0 and 1 (inclusive).
-0.5 justifcation would be middle-justified.
+0.5 justification would be middle-justified.

 Sig: `TextMesh3D:SetVerticalJustification(justification)`
- - Ret: `number justification` Text justification
+ - Arg: `number justification` Text justification
 ---
 ### GetVerticalJustification
 Get the vertical text justification.
 Justification should be between 0 and 1 (inclusive).
-0.5 justifcation would be middle-justified.
+0.5 justification would be middle-justified.

 Sig: `justification = TextMesh3D:GetVerticalJustification()`
  - Ret: `number justification` Text justification